- Skirret is a minor European root crop with a wild distribution across Asia.

 Seeds retain good germination for at least three years if stored at a temperature of 70° F (21 C) or lower and five years at 50° F (10 C) or lower.

 Direct sow any time from the middle of fall to late spring.
 If planting in spring, it is best to wait until after the last frost, since the new sprouts may die back in a hard freeze.
 They will usually recover, but too many freezes will kill the plant.

 In order to produce full size roots the first year, you will need to start seeds indoors in most climates.
 I recommend sowing seeds in a flat eight weeks before your last frost.
-Skirret seed germinates erratically over a long period of time.
+Skirret seed germinates slowly and erratically over a long period of time.
+It is usually three weeks before I see the first germinations and six weeks before 50% have emerged.
 The soil must be kept moist.
 If possible, apply 70° F (21 C) bottom heat until half of the seeds germinate and then remove from heat.
 Ideally, this should give you plants at least six inches (15 cm) tall at transplant time.

 In row spacing of 18 inches (45 cm) works very well.
 Three feet (91 cm) between rows will leave room to maneuver, but get pretty crowded by fall.

 As basically a wild plant, skirret doesn’t need much attention during the growing season.
 Make sure that the soil doesn’t dry out.
 Otherwise, skirret fends for itself.

 In the wild, skirret probably grows in shaded areas and forest edges.
 It grows fairly well in shade, although root development is slowed.
 It makes a fine understory plant and can be used around the edges of orchards or in a transition zone between a cultivated area and native trees and shrubs.